Skip to navigation menu Skip to content

 • A very small upper jaw (maxillary hypoplasia)

-• Ears that are very small (microtia), unusually formed or missing
+• Ears that are very small (microtia), are not the typical shape or are missing

 • Eyes that slant downward